 - Information for people with eczema

-I am a dermatology patient – how will this affect my ongoing care?
+I am a dermatology patient – how will Covid-19 affect my ongoing care?

-The COVID-19 pandemic is a new and evolving situation, and like everyone, dermatologists are having to adapt their models of care rapidly in an effort to minimise the risks of infection to their patients and staff.
+The COVID-19 pandemic is an evolving situation, and like everyone, dermatologists are having to adapt their models of care rapidly in an effort to minimise the risks of infection to their patients and staff.

 Why has my appointment been delayed?

-To minimise community spread, dermatologists have been advised to postpone any non-urgent consultations to minimise the number of people coming through their consulting and waiting rooms.
+To minimise community spread, dermatologists in some locations have been advised to postpone any non-urgent consultations to minimise the number of people coming through their consulting and waiting rooms.

 Some dermatologists may have chosen to close their clinic, particularly those identified at high risk of a serious infection should they contract COVID-19 or in quarantine themselves.

 Where feasible and clinically appropriate, your dermatologist may offer to conduct consultations by video or phone.
-There may be a slight delay while they put in place the appropriate systems and safeguards.
 In some cases, it may not be possible to offer this service.

 I’ve been offered a video or phone consultation.
 How does it work and how do I get the most out of it?